Home Insurance FAQs

 What is the difference between Boiler Emergency Cover and Home Emergency Cover?

-What happens if the cost of repair is more than the policy limit?
+What happens if the cost of a repair is more than £500?

-If I make a claim on my Boiler or Home Emergency policy, will this affect my premium?
+Will making a Boiler or Home Emergency claim affect my premium?

 Am I covered for other full repairs?

-Boiler emergency and home emergency policies cover temporary repairs to protect you and your property from further damage.
-Full repairs are not covered under the terms of the policy.
+Full repairs aren't covered under the terms of the policy.
+Boiler Emergency and Home Emergency policies cover temporary repairs to protect you and your property from further damage.

 show more